mongodb/specifications/source/change-streams.rst

 What do the additional error codes mean?
 ----------------------------------------

-The errors `HostNotFound`, `HostUnreachable`, `NetworkTimeout`, `SocketException` may be returned from mongos during problems routing to a shard.
-These may be transient, or localized to that mongos.

-The `CursorKilled` error implies implies some other actor killed the cursor.
+The `CursorKilled` or `Interrupted` error implies implies some other actor killed the cursor.

 The `CappedPositionLost` error implies falling off of the back of the oplog, so resuming is impossible.